-In both one-off items and production work, I am captivated by the union of craft, problem solving, ingenuity and creation when working with clay.
-And while ideas associated with op- positions and dichotomies has and continues to be a driving force in my work, I find that the subtleties and surprises of the creative process have the most influence.
+In one-off items, sculpture and production work, I am captivated by the union of craft, problem solving, ingenuity and creation when working with clay.
+While ideas associated with oppositions and dichotomies has and continues to be a driving force in my work, I find that the subtleties and surprises of the creative process have the most influence.
 Both in my thrown forms and sculpture, I am interested in the act of construction, deconstruction, reconstruction.
 I believe that it is this process of making that creates an understanding of the object and resulting evolution of the artwork.

 — Dryden Wells

-Originally from St. Louis, Missouri, Dryden Wells recently repatriated to he United States after having worked in China as a ceramic artist for close to seven years.
-He first moved to Jingdezhen, China, in 2008 to manage and oversee production of the Pottery Workshop (PWS) – Design Studio.
-The three years in Jingdezhen proved to be an invaluable experience, equipping him with a unique skill set and understanding of the ceramic process that he could not have acquired any other way.
-After a year (2011-12) of teaching Ceramics at Missouri State University in Springfield, MO, Wells moved back to China to work at the PWS – Shanghai location.
-Here he had the opportunity to instruct weekly studio classes, occasional college courses, and to continue the development of his own creative work.
-Since returning to the US, he spent the first eight months in Red Lodge, Montana, teaching at Northwest College and developing new work.
-Recently accepting a full-time teaching position at the University of West Florida in Pensacola, FL.
+b.
+1980 USA.
+Originally from St. Louis, Missouri, Dryden Wells has spent the majority of his professional career living and working in China.
+Upon the completion of my MFA at Texas Tech University, he first moved to Jingdezhen, China, in 2008 to manage and oversee production of the Pottery Workshop (PWS) – Design Studio.
+After a year (2011-12) of teaching Ceramics at Missouri State University in Springfield, MO, he moved back to China to work at the PWS – Shanghai location.
+Here he had the opportunity to instruct weekly studio classes, college courses, as well as to continue the development of his own creative work.
+During 2016 and 2017 Wells taught a semester at Northwest College, Powell, WY and spent a year running the ceramics program at the University of West Florida in Pensacola, FL.
 Recently returning to Jingdezhen with Andrea Moon in August 2017, they both now Co-Direct the Pottery Workshop – International Residency and Education Center.